-If you default on payments or attempt to pay off the loan early, you may be faced with charges.
+If you default on payments or attempt to pay off the loan early, you may face with charges.
 Late payments may also affect your credit report.

-Without assets or a trading history, Asset-Based lenders will not provide a facility.
+Without assets or a trading history, lenders will not be able to lend your business money.

-The value of your assets could reflect the amount of finance you’re eligible for.
+Their value could reflect the amount of finance you’re eligible for.

-If you’re using stock or inventory as security for lending, you need to show that it is sold.
+If you’re using stock or inventory as security for lending, you need to show that you've sold it.
 This shows you have money coming in regularly to pay off your facility.